griffeth-barker/obsidianmd-powershell/README.md

 This module will be available on the PowerShell Gallery at its first release.
 Until then, you can download the `.zip` archive of the module from GitHub and manually import it into your PowerShell session.

 ## Getting Started
-To get started with obsidianmd-powershell, head over to the docs (coming soon).
+To get started with obsidianmd-powershell, head over to the [wiki](https://github.com/griffeth-barker/obsidianmd-powershell/wiki/Getting-Started).